-Alexei Volodin was born in 1977 in Leningrad.
-He studied under Irina Chaklina, Tatiana Zelikman and Eliso Virsaladze, in whose class he graduated from the Moscow Conservatoire and completed his postgraduate studies.
-In 2001 he continued his studies at the International Piano Academy Lake Como (Italy).
-The musician’s international career truly began to take off following his victory at the International Géza Anda Competition in Zürich in 2003.
+Born in 1977 in Leningrad, Alexei Volodin studied at Moscow’s Gnessin Academy and later with Eliso Virsaladze at the Moscow Conservatoire.
+In 2001, he continued his studies at the International Piano Academy Lake Como and gained international recognition following his victory at the International Géza Anda Competition in Zürich in 2003.